gorouflex/AFKBot/README.md

 -Pynput using: pip install pynput

+You may have to wait 5-10 second to stop the script when press Pause/Stop button,or you can spam ESC key to stop it

 Warning: I do not have any not responsible if you were ban in games when using it,so use at your own risk!